lifesaviorcharity/wizwizxui2-timebot/README.md

 # Features

 - nowpayments - zarinpal - nextpay portal and rial currency
-- Support for - xtls - tls - reality - Grpc - ws - tcp
+- Support for - xhttp - xtls - tls - reality - Grpc - ws - tcp
 - vless - vmess - trojan support
 - The possibility of extending the service
 - Display the configuration profile as a sub (in the v2ray software)